sean-smith/scale-out-computing-on-aws/docs/security/backup-restore-your-cluster.md

 This will open a regular EC2 launch instance or EFS wizard.
 Specify the parameters (VPC, Subnet, Security Group, IAM role ...) you want to use and click "Restore Backup"

+!!!info "Restore Role"
+    Make sure to use the `SOCA-Backup` IAM role created by SOCA during initial installation.
+If you want to use the default role created by AWS Backup, make sure to add `iam:PassRole` permission.

 ### How to delete a backup ?

 Select your vault, choose which recovery point you want to remove under the "Backups" section then click "Delete".